Objective (mutual funds): The fund's investment strategy category as stated in the prospectus. There are more than 20 standardized categories.

 Operating risk: The inherent or fundamental risk of a firm, without regard to financial risk.
 The risk that is created by operating leverage.
 Also called business risk.

-Operational Risk: The risk of loss resulting from breakdown in administrative procedures and controls or any aspect of operating procedures.
+Operational Risk: The risk of loss resulting from the breakdown in administrative procedures and controls or any aspect of operating procedures.

 Operationally efficient market: Also called an internally efficient market, one in which investors can obtain transactions services that reflect the true costs associated with furnishing those services.